byoungjuchae/cover-agent/README.md

 - portfolio_analysis : tools_/portfolio_analysis : analyze the portfolio. (x)
 - recommendation : tools_/recommendation : recommend the Job based on the matching rate.

+1. JD_analysis -> CV writing
+2. CV analysis -> CV_writing
+2. portfolio_analysis
+3. recommendation (n/ JD analysis, CV analysis)

+split each anaylsis into the agent and combine all with swarm.

 # cover-agent
 If you start frontend